Inspiration Station is an occasional series on ChiYAwriters.com highlighting the people, places, and works of art that inspire us as writers.

 When Sohane starts wearing a head scarf, her school threatens to expel her.
 Meanwhile, Djelila is harassed by neighborhood bullies for not being Muslim enough.
 Sohane can’t help thinking that Djelila deserves what she gets.
 But she never could have imagined just how far things would go. . .

-But it won’t let me go.
+This story won’t let me go.

 At a time when everyone seems to feel that their beliefs—that their very way of life—is under attack, the sisters in this story show that different ways of life can coexist in harmony.
 Or they can collide in terrible tragedy.